Dennis M. Jones: Jones Pharma

 Dennis and Judy Jones gathered their entire savings, $100,000, along with an additional $200,000 from friends, and founded Jones Medical, later renamed Jones Pharma, on March 16, 1981.
-The idea was to purchase products and companies, eliminate duplicate overhead, and make profitable acquisitions.

-Jones Pharma looked for products large companies didn't have time to promote – successful products that, with some aggressive marketing, could prove to be extremely profitable.
-In the process of starting Jones Pharma, Dennis is credited with creating a new business model: the emerging specialty pharmaceutical group which has since been copied by other companies.
+Jones created it as a specialty pharmaceutical group that promoted niche products.

 In the beginning, Jones Pharma consisted of Dennis and Judy Jones and one other employee.
-Within two years, two of his brothers joined (they later left for other ventures), and the company began making acquisitions.
-At its pinnacle, Jones Pharma employed 600 people in five plants located in Phoenix, Arizona, St. Petersburg, Florida, Canton, Ohio, Madison, Wisconsin, and St. Louis, Missouri.
+Within two years, two of his brothers joined, and the company began making acquisitions.
+At its pinnacle, Jones Pharma employed 600 people in five plants located in Phoenix, Arizona; St. Petersburg, Florida; Canton, Ohio; Madison, Wisconsin; and St. Louis, Missouri.

 By 1999, they had made 19 acquisitions.
-Jones acquired a product named Thrombin USP, a hemostat that acts as a clotting agent in surgery.
-They tenaciously marketed the product and it wasn't long before sales of Thrombin surpassed similar products at Parke Davis and Johnson & Johnson, eventually driving both out of the market.
+Jones acquired a product named Thrombin USP, a hemostat that acts as a clotting agent in surgery, and saw numerous sales from it.
 The company completed its initial public offering in 1986, trading under the ticker symbol JMED on the NASDAQ.
-For a decade in the 1990s, with Dennis as the Chairman and CEO, Jones Pharma's return to investors was the largest of any pharmaceutical company and the second largest on Wall Street.
+For a decade in the 1990s, with Dennis as the Chairman and CEO.

-In the summer of 2000, the Joneses decided to sell the company to King Pharmaceuticals, based in Bristol, TN for $3.4 billion, an all-time record price for a company with annual sales of $200 million.
-According to public filings, the vast majority of the company sales proceeds were realized by the company's 600 employees and other public shareholders.
-Jones initiated one of the first employee stock option programs in the pharmaceutical industry.
+In the summer of 2000, the Joneses decided to sell the company to King Pharmaceuticals for $3.4 billion.

 Post business life

 After selling Jones Pharma, the Joneses retired in Ladue, a suburban St. Louis community.
-In 2014, Dennis and Judy Jones ordered the build of a $34 million, 164 ft. motor yacht – D’Natalin IV - by U.S. yacht builder, Christiansen Yachts.
+In 2014, Dennis and Judy Jones ordered the construction of a $34 million, 164 ft. motor yacht – D’Natalin IV – by U.S. yacht builder, Christiansen Yachts.
 Jones died in St. Louis, Missouri on September 20, 2016.